About History Reclaimed

 Cornelia van der Poll

 is Lecturer in Greek at St Benet’s Hall, Oxford.
 Her interests include Homer and early Christian literature.
+She is a member of the HR editorial advisory committee.

 Gwythian Prins, FRHistS (emeritus)

 is Research Professor emeritus, London School of Economics having previously taught at Cambridge and been Alliance Research Professor at Columbia in New York.
 He is currently Visiting Research Professor, Humanities Research Institute, University of Buckingham and Director, Cambridge Security Initiative Research Unit.
 His research interests and publications span African cultural and medical anthropological history for which he won the Herskovits Prize, imperial histories and geopolitics with a particular specialism in applied naval, strategic and defence history.
 He also served a spell in the UK Defence Research Agency.
+He is a member of the HR editorial advisory committee.

 is a Visiting Professor at the War Studies Department of King’s College, London, the Lehrman Institute Distinguished Lecturer at the New-York Historical Society and the Roger & Martha Mertz Visiting Research Fellow at the Hoover Institution at Stanford University.
 He is the author of fifteen books, including Napoleon the Great and Churchill: Walking with Destiny.

 is Professor of Early Modern History and Deputy Director of the Institute for War and Strategy at the University of St Andrews.
 He has also taught at Oxford, Cambridge, Bristol and Durham universities, and has held research fellowships of the British Academy and Alexander von Humboldt Institution.
 He is the author of several books and numerous articles on war and finance in France during the 17th and 18th centuries.
+He is a member of the HR editorial advisory committee and a director of the HR company.

 Mark Stocker, FSA